 Other issues in Nebraska

-Adverse Possession - Nebraska law does not require that an adverse possessor prove payment of property tax in order to satisfy a claim.
+Adverse Possession – Nebraska law does not require that an adverse possessor prove payment of property tax to satisfy a claim.
 Nebraska law also does not make payment of property taxes an affirmative defense.
-In 2017, we initiated legislation to a) require that property tax be paid by the adverse possessor over the statutory period in order to satisfy an adverse possession claim and b) require that any adverse possessor compensate the original owner for any property tax paid during the statutory period.
-This bill will be reintroduced in 2019.
-Similar legislation will be introduced in 2019.
+In 2017, we initiated legislation to a) require that property tax be paid by the adverse possessor over the statutory period to satisfy an adverse possession claim and b) require that any adverse possessor compensate the original owner for any property tax paid during the statutory period.
+This bill will be carried over 2020.

 What do you think?

 Let us know your input on these priorities and tell us about other state issues that are important to you.
 Are you interested in writing a letter to your legislator or even testifying at the state capitol?
-Email us at email@example.com.
+Let us know.